data-integrations/wrangler/docs/directives/stemming.md

 example:
 ```
 {
-  "word" : { "how are you doing ? do you have apples?" }
+  "word" : { "how are you doing ? do you have apples ?" }
 }
 ```